 Researchers Find That CGMs Provide Insight On The Progression Of Type 2 Diabetes Among Hispanic Adults

-The study followed 100 participants with Type 2 diabetes or had self-reported as at risk for developing Type 2.
-86 percent of participants were Hispanic.
+The study followed 100 participants with type 2 diabetes or had self-reported as at risk for developing type 2.
+Eighty-six percent of participants were Hispanic.
 After enrollment, all study participants were trained to wear the Abbott Freestyle Libre Pro CGM device for 14 days.
 After two weeks, participants returned their sensors.
 Upon return, the CGM readers were connected to libreview.com, where an individualized report was created.